Michael Jolley: AFC Eskilstuna

 Jolley became new manager of Swedish Premier Division, Allsvenskan side, AFC Eskilstuna on 13 June 2017, after being recommended by Sean Dyche.
 The team was then winless with four points from the opening 12 matches, and bottom of the league table.
 Under his coaching they took 15 points from the next 16 games, gaining their first Allsvenskan win on 15 July 2017, 2–1 against Kalmar FF in Jolley's first home game in charge, plus wins against IFK Göteborg and Malmö FF; the Malmö victory showcased Jolley's tactical thinking, receiving considerable analysis within the coaching community.
-A 3-2 defeat by IF Elfsborg in their penultimate home game followed by a 1–1 draw away to Halmstads BK confirmed relegation to Superettan on 23 October 2017, and Jolley left AFC Eskilstuna on 9 January 2018 by mutual consent, unable to agree on the future direction of the club.
+A 3–2 defeat by IF Elfsborg in their penultimate home game followed by a 1–1 draw away to Halmstads BK confirmed relegation to Superettan on 23 October 2017, and Jolley left AFC Eskilstuna on 9 January 2018 by mutual consent, unable to agree on the future direction of the club.

 Grimsby Town

 On 2 March 2018, Jolley was appointed as the new first team manager of EFL League Two side Grimsby Town on an undisclosed rolling contract.
 His main task for the remainder of the season was to maintain their League Two status; he worked alongside Paul Wilkinson, who continued his previous role as assistant manager.
 Jolley's first game in charge was a 1–1 draw at home to Port Vale on 10 March 2018.

 Jolley secured Grimsby's League status on 28 April 2018 with a 2–1 victory at home to Notts County.
 The final ten games of the season yielded Grimsby 15 points (four wins and three draws), after a winless run of over 20 games before Jolley took charge and led to his nomination for EFL League Two Manager of the Month for April 2018.

 After retaining their EFL League Two status, the 2018–19 season began slowly with only five points and a single win in the opening ten games leading to fears that Grimsby would again be involved in a relegation battle.
 However, the next ten games were the most productive of Jolley's spell at the club and by Christmas Grimsby were one of the form teams in the Division leading to Jolley winning the EFL League Two Manager of the Month for December 2018 after four consecutive wins.

-Further wins in the opening two rounds of the FA Cup against Milton Keynes Dons F.C. and Chesterfield FC saw them pitched against Premier League Crystal Palace FC in the third round.
+Further wins in the opening two rounds of the FA Cup against Milton Keynes Dons and Chesterfield saw them pitched against Premier League Crystal Palace in the third round.
 Roared on by over 5500 Mariner's fans only a solitary late goal edged Grimsby out despite them having to play nearly the entire game with ten men after an early red card.